-The two parties in this debate were so obviously focussed on different aspects of their shared past that there is no need to assume that either side is lying.
-The RCMP look at their investment of time and energy and the hardships they endured to bring the South into the North-that is, to be the vanguard of official Canadian appropriation of Inuit lands while delivering services to Inuit, including those who were not ready to follow the modernist program.
+ships they endured to bring the South into the North-to be the vanguard of official Canadian appropriation of Inuit lands while delivering services to Inuit, including those who were not ready to follow the modernist program.
 Indeed, until about the mid-1960s, many RCMP had a particular soft spot for Inuit who were not ready to join the "modern world."
-Inuit, on the other hand, are still weighing-and being weighed down by-their memories of the sacrifices, losses, shock and bewilderment at the sudden end in a few years to a way of life that evolved over centuries.
+Inuit, on the other hand, are still weighing-and being weighed down by-their memories of the sacrifices, losses, shock, and bewilderment at the sudden end in a few years to a way of life that evolved over centuries.
 The problems of interpreting these overlapping histories relate not so much to law enforcement as to culture and memory, as well as to individuals' places in what continues to be a divided society.

-In a section of the RCMP Sled Dogs Report dealing with the reliability of witnesses, the RCMP Review Team's attacks on the Royal Commission on Aboriginal Peoples, the Inuit who testified before it and the commissioners, went well beyond the boundaries of respectful disagreement.
+In a section of the RCMP Sled Dogs Report dealing with the reliability of witnesses, the RCMP Review Team's attacks on the Royal Commission on Aboriginal Peoples, the Inuit who testified before it, and the commissioners, went well beyond the boundaries of respectful disagreement.
 The implication of that passage82 was that Inuit witnesses were clever enough to deceive a retired Chief Justice of Canada, but not clever enough to fool the RCMP Review Team.
 At no point did the RCMP Review Team deal with the fact that since 1997 the oral history of Aboriginal peoples has a privileged place in Canadian jurisprudence where it can be admitted as proof whether or not it is corroborated by written records.83